-The District was created by voters in northwestern Santa Clara County in November 1972.
-In March 1974, the Board adopted its Basic Policy, which states the agency's primary purpose and strategic emphasis while also covering at a very high level the following five major policy areas:
+The District was created in November 1972 by a voter initiative known as Measure R ("Room to Breathe").
+In March 1974, the Board adopted its Basic Policy as the District's "constitution", providing the highest level of policy guidance on fulfilling the District's mission.
+The Basic Policy states the agency's primary purpose and strategic emphasis while also covering at a very high level the following five major policy areas:

 - Open Space Land Preservation

 - Open Space Management

-- Inter-Agency Relationships

-- Public Involvement

 - Administration

+- Inter-Agency Relationships - Public Involvement

 Each policy area is accompanied by specific policy statements.
-The Basic Policy serves as the District's "constitution", providing the highest level of policy guidance on fulfilling the District's mission.
-Informed by and consistent with the Basic Policy, specific and more detailed Board policy documents, such as the Resources Management Policies, Agricultural Policy, and Good Neighbor Policy, provide more specific guidance.
+Informed by and consistent with the Basic Policy, specific and more detailed Board policy documents, such as the Resource Management Policies, Agricultural Policy, and Good Neighbor Policy, provide more specific guidance.
+The last comprehensive Basic Policy update was in 1999.